 A potluck will be held in her home state of Michigan as soon as her ashes are given to the family.
 She was never one to miss a party, let alone one held in her honor.
 Anyone wearing black, (unless it has sparkles, giraffes, or has Harry Styles on it), will be sent home to change into something more fun.

 In lieu of flowers, her daughters request donations to CHP Defiance Hospice Center, as they took amazing care of her during her short time there.
 Friends of Feline Rescue was also important to Maureen as two of her kitties came from there.
 You could also do as she would do and Pay it Forward.
 Show a random act of kindness or do something loving for someone who needs it.
 We all could use some extra good karma anyways.

 Schaffer Funeral Home assisted the family with arrangements.
 Online condolences can be given at www.Schafferfh.com.

-To plant a tree in memory of Maureen Kaye Brooks, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Maureen Kaye Brooks, please visit our floral store.